crond-jaist/iotrain-lab/README.md

 ## Setup

 The following steps are necessary in order to set up IoTrain-Lab.
-We assume Ubuntu as the host OS, but other operating systems can be used as well with minor modifications of the setup script.
+We assume Ubuntu 18.04 LTS as the host OS, but other operating systems can be used as well with minor modifications of the setup script.

 1. **Change default password:** For security reasons, you should change the default username and password for the Guacamole PostgreSQL